 The new house required a certain amount of effort, starting with pulling out all of the wall-to-wall carpet in every room.
 Then came electrical upgrades, a refreshed kitchen, and insulation in the roof and walls.
 Sixteen solar panels mean that she does not pay for electricity (being on natural gas heat doesn't save much money in winter, though).

 She also dug up the front planting strip and created a back garden at the new house, which are both coming along quite well.
 (Thanks to Bill Walker for advice!)

 As of 2017, Deborah is pretty much retired from the University of Oregon.
 It's been a slow ebbing away, as it were.
 She still delights in teacher training, doing workshops around the world for the TESOL Board and independently.
+She's now on the ballot for TESOL President-elect.
 The next adventures are still to come!